hannemann/raspbian-jessie-squeezebox/README.md

 sudo cp remote /etc/lirc/lircd.conf
 ```
 ### Tactile Switches of the HTPC case
-the GPIOs i use ar pulled to high via an 10K Resistor connected to +3.3V Pin.
+the GPIOs i use are pulled to high via an 10K Resistor connected to +3.3V Pin.
 The switches connect to the GPIOs and to Ground.
 If i press a switch the GPIO falls which can easily detected with the wiringpi library.
 ```
 sudo apt-get install wiringpi
 ```